 Annual Gas System Inspections

 Gas lines wear down and become corroded, especially around connections leading to the oven or water heater.
 Corrosion will continue until there is a gas line leak, so if you spot any corrosion on your pipes, you should consider gas line repairs before it becomes a problem.
-Some exposure of gas lines is inevitable for new line connection purposes, but if you see a line that has been exposed due to erosion or severe weather, you should call a plumber to inspect it.
+Some exposure of gas lines is inevitable for new line connection purposes.
+If you see a line that has been exposed due to erosion or severe weather, you should call a plumber to inspect it.

 The gas company is responsible for maintaining the gas lines up to the gas meter, and the homeowner is responsible for everything else.